 Hours: Sun-Thurs, 5:30 p.m.-9:30 p.m.; Fri-Sat, 5 p.m. – 11 p.m.; Open Christmas Day 5:30 -9:30 p.m.

 Pioneer Courthouse Square Christmas Tree

 Visit the city’s holiday tree without the crowds.
 The 75-foot Douglas-fir tree – provided each year by Stimson Lumber Company – will be lit up over 14,000 colorful lights.
 You can even download this year’s holiday songbook for a family sing-a-long.

 701 SW 6th Ave.

-If you’re already downtown for the tree-and the weather isn’t too frightful-delight in the displays, lights, and cheer in the window displays of Downtown Portland.
-Enjoy the peace and quiet on Christmas Day that replaces the usual hustle and bustle.
-Pop into the lobby of each hotel you walk by to check out the impressive holiday decorations and warm up before heading back out.
+If you’re still downtown and the weather isn’t too frightful, work off your repast with an evening stroll amidst the holiday lights and window displays, when peace replaces the usual hustle and bustle.
+For even more cheer, pop into the lobby of each hotel you walk by to view the holiday decorations and warm up.

-What are some of your family’s holiday traditions on Christmas day?
-Share your favorites to inspire other Portland families in the comments below.
-Merry Christmas!
+What are your family’s favorite things to do on Christmas Day?
+Share in the comments below!
+And Merry Christmas!